William Willshire: Audience with the Sultan

-In late 1839, Willshire along with his son Leonard and James Riley, were granted an audience with the Moroccan Sultan Mulay Abdir Ahman where he received the blessings of the monarch.
+In late 1839, Willshire, along with his son Leonard and James Riley, were granted an audience with the Moroccan Sultan Mulay Abdir Ahman, where he received the blessings of the monarch.
 It was at this time that Riley persuaded Willshire that he ought to think about returning to Christian lands.

-By 1840, with his fortune from his business interests amounting to some $200,000 he was ready to leave Mogadore and through James Riley he bought a home in New York at a cost of $16,000.
+By 1840, with his fortune from his business interests amounting to some $200,000, he was ready to leave Mogadore, and through James Riley he bought a home in New York at a cost of $16,000.

-But soon after this James Riley died at sea and Willshire abandoned his plan to move to America, his New York property being sold.
+But soon after this, James Riley died at sea and Willshire abandoned his plan to move to America, his New York property being sold.

 Impoverishment and Consularship in Adrianople

 The French attack Mogadore

-Willshire instead remained in Mogadore and his business interests continued to flourish until an attack by the French fleet in 1844.
-As the most important foreigner in Mogadore it came to Willshire to negotiate with the Moroccan governor on the evacuation of foreign nationals out of the city and onto waiting British ships.
+Willshire instead remained in Mogadore, and his business interests continued to flourish until an attack by the French fleet in 1844.
+As the most important foreigner in Mogadore, it came to Willshire to negotiate with the Moroccan governor on the evacuation of foreign nationals out of the city and onto waiting British ships.

 Despite securing the safe evacuation of most of the foreigners out of the city, due to a dispute over unpaid import duties with the Moroccan Sultans' officials in the town, Willshire and a number of other European merchants and their families were prevented from leaving the town and joining the British evacuation ships.

 The Europeans were able to shelter safely in Willshire's warehouse whilst the French started their bombardment, but when the Sultans' officials and troops fled Mogadore under the attack, local Arab desert tribesmen seized the opportunity and plundered the town for two days and nights.

-During the ransacking, all of Willshire's fortune and goods were looted with Willshire and his family being manhandled and threatened in the process, his wife at one point having a scimitar held at her throat.
+During the ransacking, all of Willshire's fortune and goods were looted, with Willshire and his family being manhandled and threatened in the process, his wife at one point having a scimitar held at her throat.

-The families were eventually rescued by a French boat and having been handed over to the British, the Willshire's arrived in London on 4 September 1844 utterly destitute, with no home, no business and no money.
+The families were eventually rescued by a French boat, and having been handed over to the British, the Willshires arrived in London on 4 September 1844 utterly destitute, with no home, no business, and no money.
 William Willshire was never able to return to Mogadore to reclaim his property.

-The subsequent consolatory stance towards the belligerents by the British government prevented Willshire from claiming any compensation from the French and Moroccan governments and Willshire was obliged to seek a new consular appointment.
+The subsequent consolatory stance towards the belligerents by the British government prevented Willshire from claiming any compensation from the French and Moroccan governments, and Willshire was obliged to seek a new consular appointment.